lcordes/bci/README.md

 Then start one of the following applications in a seperate terminal.

-### Assessing model accuracy using the experiment interface
-Use the experiment interface to get feedback whether your motor imagery is classified correctly by the current model:

-    python3 src/apps/experiment.py

 ### Using BCI predictions for movement control in a 2D game
 Start the game environment with obstacles: